So there are 5 tips I want to share with you to determine the answer to that question,

 If she feels like you’re verbally abusive, that’s as valid as it gets.

-You have to validate those feelings by paying attention to it and see how you can adjust things,
+The feelings have to be validated by paying attention to it and see how you can adjust things in a positive direction,

 Because the feelings are powerful enough to determine the direction of your relationship with your wife.

-You have to listen to it even if you disagree with it, you have to pay attention to it and see what she’s trying to say.
+You have to listen to it, pay attention to it and see what she’s trying to say even if you disagree with it.

 See what kind of action you have been taking that makes her feel like you’re talking too much or verbally abusive.

-You can adjust a pivot, if you will accordingly because at the end of the day you care about the relationship.
+You can adjust or pivot accordingly because at the end of the day you care about the relationship.

-That’s why you are asking, Am I verbally abusive to my wife?
+That’s why you are asking if you are verbally abusive to you wife.

 Tip #2 – You need a full tank of patience.

-I was talking about Kevin Samuels earlier, towards the end of that viral video, he actually lost his cool and hung up on the lady.
+Towards the end of that Kevin Samuels’ viral video, he actually lost his cool and hung up on the lady.

 Much more importantly, the patience.